 less on sex.
 OMM’s latest, though, goes after a show that they liken to a revamped

 “Desperate Housewives.”
-Apparently the plot revolves around four friends and the
+Apparently the plot revolves around four

-web of lives they weave around themselves while looking for love.
-The show is based
+web of lives they weave around themselves while looking

 off of a British TV show of the same name.
-I have no doubt that OMM would have

 been furious about “Coupling”.
 Yep, it’s a classic soap opera.
 Not something I’m